DavidQL/periscope-mapper/README.md

 This application plots live Periscope broadcasts on a map.
 It does this by using the Twitter streaming API to collect tweets that advertise a live Periscope broadcast, and then plot those tweets on a Google map.

+Periscope does *not* expose their API, and the tweets advertising a Periscope broadcast are not geotagged.
+To get around this, I used Capybara to scrape a Periscope broadcast web page to capture the city and then geocoded that city with the Geocoder gem.

+That data is then passed off to the browser client over web sockets.

 #### Requirements

 * Ruby 2.1.0